erdeno/Data-Science-and-Machine-Learning/README.md

 # Data-Science-and-Machine-Learning

-I created a repository consisting of courses I have followed.
+I created a repository that consisting of courses I have followed.